vocol/vocol/README.md

 cd vocol
 ./helper/scripts/resetApp.sh
 ```
-5. To install the depdent packages first start with [Turtle validator](https://github.com/IDLabResearch/TurtleValidator): this package is also needed to run the VoCol app.
+5. To install the dependent packages, first, let's start with [Turtle validator](https://github.com/IDLabResearch/TurtleValidator): this package is also needed to run the VoCol app.
 If you have the [NPM](https://www.npmjs.com/get-npm) package manager installed, then the following command-line should be given for installing this package:
 ```
 sudo npm install -g turtle-validator
 ````

-6. If VoCol started without errors, then go to step 7. otherwise, if you have different NPM or Node versions, then continue with this step.
-First, remove all previously installed node modules, then re-install them with the following command-in.
+6. Then, install other packages listed in "package.json" with the following command-in.
 ```
 sudo npm install
 ```